Noted with thanks - A Joint Exhibition of Young Artists

 The above information is provided by BODW CityProg Partner Lumenvisum.

-In light of the current pandemic situation, the Organiser reserves the right to cancel, postpone or change any details such as dates and formats of all events without prior notice.
+The Organiser reserves the right to cancel, postpone or change any details such as dates and formats of all events without prior notice.
 Please stay tuned to the Organiser website and social media for the latest updates.